Frank Williams (actor): Personal life

 Williams lived in his hometown of Edgware, Greater London.
 A lifetime Christian, he was until 2000 a member of the House of Laity in the General Synod of the Church of England.
 He opposed the ordination of women and attacks on gay people.

 Williams was the patron of Veneratio, a charity established to prevent the social isolation of the elderly.

 In 2020, during the COVID-19 pandemic, Williams reported that "I share the house with my good friend Ronald Grainge, who I met on the Dad's Army stage show way back in 1975, so the two of us have been self-isolating and watching TV.
 We enjoy good dramas, and catch up with an old film occasionally."
 He then went on to say that the programmes which he enjoyed the most are "older comedies, but programmes like Would I Lie to You? are great fun.
 And chat programmes where comedy people get together."

-In a 2017 Daily Telegraph interview, he answered a question on his best financial decision with "buying a house. ...
+In a 2017 Daily Telegraph interview, Williams answered a question on his best financial decision with "buying a house. ...
 Initially, I rented out the downstairs rooms and it produced some money but there were problems, like tenants not paying the rent.
 So, about ten years ago, my great friend Ronnie Grainge, who was in the Dad's Army stage show, moved in."